getsentry/sentry.engineering/data/blog/preact-or-svelte-an-embedded-widget-use-case.md

 authors: ['catherinelee']
 ---

 Sentry's [user feedback widget](https://docs.sentry.io/product/user-feedback/#user-feedback-widget) allows anyone to submit feedback quickly and easily any time they encounter something that isn’t working as expected.
 It’s a form with a name, email, and description fields.
 However, sometimes a description just isn’t enough to describe an issue in detail.
+As the saying goes, a picture is worth a thousand words.
 Therefore, we decided to add a button that allows the user to take a screenshot of their web page and crop it, allowing the user to better illustrate their issue.

 The original user feedback widget was built with vanilla JavaScript, which was a good choice at the time since it’s a basic form and button.
-However, incorporating screenshot and annotation features using only vanilla JSJavaScript would overly complicate and hinder code maintainability.
+However, incorporating screenshot and annotation features using only vanilla JavaScript would overly complicate and hinder code maintainability.
 To address this, we explored two lightweight frameworks to find a suitable solution for implementing screenshots and annotations: [Preact](https://preactjs.com/) and [Svelte](https://svelte.dev/).

 We recreated the form and dialog of the existing user feedback widget to compare the bundle size, maintainability, and learning curve between the frameworks.